bec-archer/SR80-Manuals/user-manual.md

 - **Round N: [repairs]** — the issue checklist items the tech checked off (e.g., "Seal, O-ring").
 If the item went through multiple repair rounds after a failed test, each round appears separately in order.
 - **Passed / Failed — [tester name]** — every test attempt is shown, not just the most recent.
 So if an item failed its first test and passed its second, you'll see both entries with their times.
 - **Oil: Clean / Dirty — [performer]** — if an oil sample was taken
+- **Marked Waiting — [reason]** — when a tech marked the item as waiting, with the reason (e.g., "Waiting on Parts" or "Other: waiting on custom seals from Parker") and any notes.
+The tech's name appears below.
+- **Resumed Work** — when the waiting flag was cleared and work resumed.
+Shows the tech's name.
 - **Customer Contacted — [outcome]** — on Totaled items that were closed via the "Customer Contacted" flow, shows the contact outcome (e.g., "Left voicemail", "Customer coming in") and when it happened.
 Only appears on items that went through the Totaled path.

 If a cost has been recorded, a **cost summary** appears below the timeline showing the total.
 If parts and labor were entered separately, it shows a breakdown (Parts / Labor / Tax / Total).
 A green **"Approved"** badge or orange **"Pending Approval"** badge shows the manager approval status.